Publications

 Data science and social policy implementation

-1. “Problematizing Policy Implementation.” (with Akshay Mangla)
+1. “Bringing Policy Implementation Back into Political Science.” (with Akshay Mangla)

 • Project partner: California State Government, Code for America